Genesis (tournament)

 Genesis, stylized as GENESIS, is a series of annual Super Smash Bros. tournaments occurring in the San Francisco Bay Area of the US state of California.
 The first Genesis tournament took place in 2009 in Antioch at the Contra Costa County Fairgrounds.

 Alongside EVO and The Big House, the GENESIS series is considered to be one of the largest and most prestigious Super Smash Bros. tournament series.

+Since 2024, the Classic Tetris World Championship hosts their CTWC Genesis Regional concurrently at the same venue.

 History

 2009–2011

 The first iteration, GENESIS, took place in Antioch, California, beginning on July 10, 2009.
 The tournament was organized by Boback Vakili and the Concord-based DBR crew.
 At the time, it was the largest Melee tournament in history and the fifth largest Brawl tournament.
 The tournament featured players from around the world, including the US, Sweden, Canada, Mexico, and Puerto Rico.
 Melee singles was won by Joseph "Mango" Marquez.
 This would mark Adam "Armada" Lindgren's first time playing in the United States and is considered the beginning of his rivalry with Mango.
 Melee doubles was won by the duo of Jason "Mew2King" Zimmerman and Jman, Brawl singles was won by Ally, and Brawl doubles was won by Mew2King and Fiction.

 GENESIS 2 was held two years later from July 15–17, 2011.
 It was once again hosted by Vakili and DBR in Antioch.
 This tournament added brackets for the original Super Smash Bros. and Project M, in addition to Melee and Brawl.
 It was sponsored by Red Bull and SABERGAMING.
 Melee singles was won by Armada in a rematch against Mango in Grand Finals, and doubles was won by Mango and Jose "Lucky" Angel Aldama.
 Brawl singles was won by Mew2King over Elliot "Ally" Bastien Carroza Oyarce, who won the doubles bracket together.
-Smash 64 singles was won by Canadian player Daniel "SuPeRbOoMfAn" Hoyt and Project M singes was won by Roustane "Kage" Benzeguir.
+Smash 64 singles was won by Canadian player Daniel "SuPeRbOoMfAn" Hoyt and Project M singles was won by Roustane "Kage" Benzeguir.

 Genesis 2 was subject to a theft scandal that took place on its final day.
 DBR member Robert "Zelgadis" Scherer stole prize money that was accidentally left in a hotel room.
 When accused, he denied doing so, although he confessed and returned the money after police involvement.
 This incident damaged the reputations of Zelgadis, DBR, GENESIS, and the Smash community as a whole.